isomerpages/moe-spectrasec/_i-am-a/Student/Yearbooks.md

 description: ""
 third_nav_title: Student
 ---
-<h6 style="color:purple;">No part of the publications may be reproduced in any form without the permission of the school.</h6>
+<h6 style="color:#3e006d;">No part of the publications may be reproduced in any form without the permission of the school.</h6>

 ##### **Yearbook 2022**